Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-engineering-learning/docs/weeks/Week2.md

 - [ ] Chunk text for LLM processing
 - [ ] Build robust data ingestion scripts
 - [ ] Handle errors and edge cases in data processing
+- [ ] Use both OpenAI and Azure OpenAI for data processing tasks

 ---